DrawAble: Making Layered Portraits by Mike Barrett Part Two

 How long does this exercise take?

 This exercise will take between 20 minutes and an hour.
-A maximum time limit of an hour is recommended, to allow for progression to Step 2 and Step 3 of layered portrait creation.
+A maximum time limit of an hour is recommended, to allow for progression to Step 3 of layered portrait creation.

 How do I measure success?